Exciting Announcement! MED is resuming appointment-based in-person services on Tuesday, June 21

 Submit Your Application

-The Lakewood Office - 1697 Cole Blvd.
-Suite 200, Lakewood, CO 80401 - will provide a secure receptacle for applicants to drop-off their employee license applications.
+DROP-OFF - The Lakewood Office ONLY - 1697 Cole Blvd.
+Suite 200, Lakewood, CO 80401 - The Lakewood office’s Drop Box is now located in the lobby and is only available from 8 a.m. - 5 p.m.
 Please place your complete applications in an envelope to keep the application intact.

 You must have your fingerprints taken PRIOR to submitting your application!